arokettu/php-private-access/README.md

 ## Usage

-These three simple functions can come in handy as helpers for something like [PsySH](http://psysh.org/)
+These four simple functions can come in handy as helpers for something like [PsySH](http://psysh.org/)

 ```php
 <?php